Heu-Heu

 Heu-Heu; or, The Monster is a novel by H. Rider Haggard.
-Allan Quatermain tells the story of a monster in Rhodesia.
+Allan Quatermain tells the story of a monster in Southern Rhodesia.
 Heu-Heu is the twelfth of the fourteen novels in the Quatermain series and the sixteenth of the eighteen overall stories.

 The novel features a legend about a giant gorilla monster, to which young women are sacrificed.
 Some writers have speculated that Heu-Heu influenced the plot of the film King Kong (see Influence).

 Plot

 Allan and his sidekick, the faithful and always amusing Hottentot Hans go on a mission for the Zulu wizard Zikali (who had previously appeared several times in the series) and endeavour to bring back some leaves from the rare Tree of Illusions.
 They also attempt to delve into the mystery of Heu-Heu, a monstrous, 12-foot-tall, clawed and red-bearded semi-gorilla god who may or may not exist.
 As is usual in Haggard's novels, Heu-Heu starts off with an action set piece, a storm in which the heroes are forced to seek shelter in a Bushmen's cave, and from there moves swiftly and excitingly.